Chapter VI - Grant Administration Highlights

 If a PI plans to leave an organization during the course of a grant, the organization has the prerogative to nominate a replacement PI, request that the grant be terminated, or transfer the grant (via NSF) to the PI's new organization.
 Replacement PIs are subject to NSF approval.
 In those cases where a particular PI's participation is integral to a given project and the PI's original and new organizations agree, a grant transfer request shall be submitted via the Notification and Request Module in the FastLane system.
 43

 a brief summary of progress to date;

-a description of work yet to
+a description of work yet to be accomplished;

 Special terms and conditions, as appropriate, cited in the original award automatically will convey to the new grantee organization.
 Note that if the PI's original award was submitted in response to a program solicitation that required cost sharing as part of the award, this cost sharing requirement also must addressed by the new organization in the budget portion of the transfer request.
 The cost sharing will be reflected as a condition in the award at the new grantee organization.